DeltaO3/UWAttend---3200_27/README.md

   - `passwordHash`: The hashed password used for login authentication.
   - `email`: The email address of the user (unique).
   - `token`: Optional field for storing a session or authentication token.

+## Project File Summary

+### `createadmin.py`
+This script is responsible for creating an admin user in the system, initialising the required administrator account for the application.

+### `database.py`
+Handles the configuration and connection to the database, including initialising the database models and performing database-related tasks.

+### `forms.py`
+Contains the form definitions used throughout the application, typically with Flask-WTF, for handling form validation and user inputs on the frontend.

+### `helpers.py`
+Includes utility functions or helper methods that perform common tasks needed across the application, such as formatting or shared logic.

+### `__init__.py`
+Initialises the Flask app and sets up configurations, routing, and extensions.
+This is the entry point for the app's core setup.

+### `models.py`
+Defines the data models (tables) for the application using an ORM (like SQLAlchemy).
+This file contains the structure for the database tables and relationships.

+### `routes.py`
+Defines the routes or endpoints for the web application.
+It maps URLs to their corresponding view functions, handling requests and responses.

+### `static`
+Contains static files such as JavaScript, CSS, and other resources (e.g., CSV templates).
+These files are used to enhance the frontend of the application.

+### `templates`
+Houses all the HTML files used in the application, following the Jinja2 templating system.
+These templates define the structure and layout of the web pages rendered by the Flask app.

+### `testdb.py`
+A script for initialising or populating the database with test data.

+### `utilities.py`
+Contains utility functions specific to various parts of the application, such as data processing, reading files, or performing operations that don't fit directly into the models or routes.